mjmcgrath2010/shopify-widget/README.md

          1. Create or use scss file
          2. Install sass if not present `http://sass-lang.com/install`
          3. Run `gulp sass-watch`

- - Deployment
-     - Widgets should be run through an uglifier and minified before deployment

  - Tests
      - Base tests are kept in `/tests.js`
      - Chai and Mocha can be installed via npm install